 As an enneagram six child, their core desire is to be safe and secure.
 This core desire comes from the fear that “the world is dangerous and wants to harm me.”

-They often seek this core desire through loyal friends, routines, or through comfort objects.
-(Think stuffed animals or a nick-nacks they carry everywhere.)
+They often seek this core desire through loyal friends, routines, or comfort objects.
+(Think stuffed animals or nick-nacks they carry everywhere.)

 What An Enneagram 6 Child Needs.

-So what do enneagram 6 children need?
-First, a 6 child needs their core desire of security fulfilled by by doing things that make them feel grounded.
+So what do Enneagram 6 children need?
+First, a 6 child needs their core desire for security fulfilled by by doing things that make them feel grounded.

 This could be spending time in nature, connecting with a trusted friend, or connecting with a parent.

-But the enneagram 6 child also needs to embrace both their wings.
-A type 6 child will feel ill at ease if they don’t make time for fun (for their 7 wing) and draw within to their mind for their 5 wing..
+But the Enneagram 6 child also needs to embrace both their wings.
+A type 6 child will feel ill at ease if they don’t make time for fun (for their 7 wings) and draw within to their mind for their 5 wings.

 And finally, an enneagram 6 child needs to embrace the healthy traits of their growth numbers.

-Finding time to relax, nurture friendships, and let loose (,embracing the enneagram 9,) and setting goals (taking on the enneagram 3) is extremely important for the enneagram 6 child.
+Finding time to relax, nurture friendships, and let loose (, embracing the enneagram 9,) and setting goals (taking on the enneagram 3) is extremely important for the enneagram 6 children.

 What An Enneagram 6 Child Struggles With